-It is the policy of O'Raghallaigh's GFC that every employee, Community Employment (CE) programme workers, players (adult & juveniles), members and volunteers receives appropriate safety training as required on an ongoing basis.
-Part of this training involves notifying employees, Community Employment (CE) programme workers, players (adult & juveniles), members and volunteers of their responsibilities and equipping them to deal with emergencies should they arise.
+It is the policy of O'Raghallaighs GFC that the Club Community receive appropriate safety training as required on an ongoing basis.
+Part of this training involves notifying the Club Community of their responsibilities and equipping them to deal with emergencies should they arise.